-Our Torah portion this week, Parshat Vaera, illustrates this difference when it shares the magical thinking of Pharaoh and his “magicians.”
-This week we find the Israelites in the midst of their transition from slavery to freedom.
+Our Torah portion this week may have influenced this nursery rhyme to some degree.
+Parshat Vaera launches the Israelites’ journey away from Egypt.
+We find the Israelites in the midst of their transition from slavery to freedom.
 God reminds Moses about the covenant made with our forefathers and that redemption is in the near future.
 Moses tries to share this with the people Israel, but they aren’t ready to listen to him.
-Furthermore, Moses isn’t so sure of himself to begin with.
+And Moses isn’t so sure of himself anyway.

 Throughout the text, we see the notion that “God hardened Pharaoh’s heart.”
 As human beings, we value our free will above all else, so this idea doesn’t sit well with everyone.
 If God caused the hardened heart, why is Pharaoh held responsible?
 If God did this, does that mean we have no free will?
 If God did this, does that mean that God wanted to punish the Egyptians?
 And so on.